Monster High: Escape from Skull Shores: Plot

-Despite having finally broken ties with Farnum, Kipling is still unsure if he will be accepted, until he spots two monster girls who have elephant ears like him.
-Bloodgood then announces that due to the damages done to the school, Spring Break is extended with a week to get reparations done, much to the students’ delight.
-On recommendation by Abbey, the entire student body decides to enjoy the extra vacation on Skull Shores with the Tikis.
+Afterwards, Kipling becomes uncertain about being accepted as well, until he spots two female students who also have large ears.
+Bloodgood then announces that, due to the damages done to the school, Spring Break is extended with a week to get reparations done, much to the students’ delight.
+On recommendation by Abbey, the entire student body enjoys the extended vacation on Skull Shores with the Tiki.